Here's Our Rant About Amyris Inc. (AMRS)

 AMRS’s Market Performance

-AMRS stocks went down by -0.45% for the week, with a monthly drop of -8.44% and a quarterly performance of -20.68%, while its annual performance rate touched 378.48%.
-The volatility ratio for the week stands at 5.22% while the volatility levels for the past 30 days are set at 6.09% for Amyris Inc..
-The simple moving average for the period of the last 20 days is -6.32% for AMRS stocks with a simple moving average of -3.02% for the last 200 days.
+AMRS stocks went up by 2.26% for the week, with a monthly drop of -8.65% and a quarterly performance of -14.85%, while its annual performance rate touched 432.20%.
+The volatility ratio for the week stands at 5.54% while the volatility levels for the past 30 days are set at 5.84% for Amyris Inc..
+The simple moving average for the period of the last 20 days is 0.60% for AMRS stocks with a simple moving average of 2.22% for the last 200 days.

 Analysts’ Opinion of AMRS